 Industry Analysis & Industry Trends

 Australia dominates world output of the major mineral sands.
-In 2013-14, its mineral sands production is expected to be about 500,00 tonnes of synthetic rutile, 450,000 tonnes of rutile, 2.3 million tonnes of ilmenite, 900,000 tonnes of zircon and 40,000 tonnes of leucoxene.
-Over half of this production is expected to be exported, mainly to pigment manufacturers, although zircon is primarily sold to producers of refractory bricks (used in metal smelting operations).
+In 2013-14, its mineral sands production is expected to be about 500,000 tonnes of synthetic rutile, 450,000 tonnes of rutile, 1.4 million tonnes of ilmenite, 900,000 tonnes of zircon and 40,000 tonnes of leucoxene.
+Exports are expected to account for almost half of this production, sold mainly to pigment manufacturers although zircon is primarily sold to producers of refractory bricks (used in metal smelting operations).
 The largest export market is China.

-The Mineral Sand Mining industry is expected to generate revenue of $2.1 billion in 2013-14.
-This is up from $1.7 billion in 2008-09, resulting in an annualised increase of 4.3% over the past five years... purchase to read more
+The Mineral Sand Mining industry is expected to generate revenue of $2.4 billion in 2013-14, up from $1.8 billion in 2008-09, resulting in an annualised increase of 5.8% over the past five years... purchase to read more